cylnlp/dialogsum/README.md

 This work is accepted by ACL findings 2021.
 You may find the paper here: <https://arxiv.org/pdf/2105.06762.pdf>.

-If you want to use our dataset, please cite our paper:
+If you use our dataset, please cite our paper:
 ```
 @inproceedings{chen-etal-2021-dialogsum,
     title = "{D}ialog{S}um: {A} Real-Life Scenario Dialogue Summarization Dataset",